Frequently Asked Questions

 Yes, Marlboro does grant deferrals up to two semesters.
 Deposited students are permitted to defer unless they plan to enroll in another college or university during the period of their deferral.

-To process your deferral request, accepted students must submit the Intent to Enroll Form with a $400 enrollment fee and the Deferral Request Form with a $300 non-refundable deferral fee by check or credit card by June 1.
-Deferral notifications will be released by June 15.
+To process your deferral request, accepted students must submit the Intent to Enroll Form with a $400 enrollment fee and the Deferral Request Form by July 15.

 Financial aid awards are not transferable.
 Therefore, students who have received financial aid awards who defer admission will need to resubmit a new FAFSA in order to receive an updated financial aid award if they intend to enroll in the following academic year.